 Sharon Lee Cheuk Wun: The Crack of Dawn

-I was away in 2014 , I felt like an ‘outlander’ when I was home again.
-This loss became a crack between me and my peers.
-I tried to piece together the fainting landscape through our memories — a collective apparition image of the time past.
-I became a flaneur of time, treading on these satellite maps and photographing our Harcourt Road.
+This loss became a crack between my peers and I. I tried to piece together the fainting landscape from our memories — a collective apparition of a time past.
+I became a flaneur of time, treading on these satellite maps and photographing a virtual Harcourt Road.
 Yet the fragmented street lamps only reminded me of the widening crack of our time and space.
-Today, this too should not matter: a more expansive Harcourt Road now resides in all of us.
-That which was touched by sunlight will only shine again.
-I ‘solarized’ the photographic prints to project a nocturnal cityscape.
-In darkness and gleam, I realise a window through which I mend the cracks in our memory, like a totem rooted in the present.
-In 2019, on the hundredth day of summer, many chance encounters brought us together.
+Today, this too shall not matter: a more expansive Harcourt Road now resides in all of us.